What’s The Difference Between EPDM And Silicone Rubber?

 Common Industries Using Silicone

-• Food and Beverage: Used in baking industries such as baking molds, spatulas, and seals for its heat resistance and non-reactive nature.
+• Food and Beverage: Used in baking industries, such as seals, for its heat resistance and non-reactive nature.

 • Electronics: This material is commonly found in keypads, insulators, and flexible circuits because of its durability and flexibility.